Coronavirus and UK Mortgages. Updated 04/03/21

 The coronavirus pandemic has plunged Britain into uncertainty and the financial lives of many have been impacted.
-Help is at hand, though, as many of the UK’s leading mortgage lenders have pledged to support those whose income has been hit and the government unveiled a raft of measures to help people get on the property ladder during its Spring Budget.
+Help is at hand, though, as most of the UK’s leading mortgage lenders have pledged to support those whose income has been hit and the government unveiled a raft of measures to help people get on the property ladder during its Spring Budget.

 So, exactly what impact is the coronavirus having on the industry?
 Is it more difficult to get on the property ladder during these uncertain times?
 And what options are available if you’re struggling to make your mortgage payments?
 And what are the implications of taking your mortgage lender up on the help they’re offering?

 Our myth-busting guide to coronavirus and mortgages answers these questions and more.